VilleKrumlinde/zgameeditor/Docs/Tutorial3.md

   The __TextFloatRef__ property allows the value of a property on another component to be displayed as text.

-Now for the definition of behaviour when the player collides with a wall.
+Now for the definition of behavior when the player collides with a wall.
 Clear screen of all models and return to the title screen:

 1. Add a @ref RemoveAllModels component to __OnCollision__ on PlayerModel.